The Pros and Cons of Engineered Bamboo Flooring

 Engineered bamboo flooring that’s made with a cross-laminated wood substrate, in which layers of plywood are glued to one another with their grain directions alternating, is very durable and stable.
 It doesn’t typically expand and shrink with seasonal changes in climate and therefore won’t warp.
 Individual bamboo planks aren’t difficult to replace if they become damaged.

-Bamboo is a grass that grows very quickly, which means that bamboo flooring is more sustainable than hardwood flooring, which requires felling trees that are decades old.
+Bamboo is a type of grass that grows very quickly, which means that bamboo flooring is more sustainable than hardwood flooring, which requires felling trees that are decades old.
 Bamboo is harvested after three to seven years, making it an excellent renewable resource for flooring.
 Engineered bamboo flooring is certified as a respiratory-friendly option for people who suffer from allergies, asthma, or another respiratory illness.

 Engineered bamboo flooring is available in a wide range of colors, styles, and textures.
 This brindle engineered bamboo floor features a rich brown hue with honey-colored grains.
 For something lighter, this blonde engineered bamboo floor brightens your room and offers a more contemporary look.
 And for something a little different, you can find non-traditional colors like this charcoal engineered bamboo floor.